 Morehead State University’s Department of Communication, Media, and Languages offers an Online Master of Arts in Communication, which is a generalist program with electives that students can take according to their interests and professional objectives.
 Courses that are a part of this program cover topics in news media and public opinion, organizational communication and behavior, public speaking, intercultural communication, media criticism, and bibliographic research and writing.
 Students can choose between completing a master’s thesis on a communication-related issue that interests them, or complete additional electives to fulfill this graduation requirement.

-In addition to online programs offered by schools in Kentucky, there are a number of out-of-state schools that offer online master’s in communication programs that accept students residing in Kentucky.
-An out-of-state program may be a good option for students who wish to explore more specializations than the ones offered by Ashbury University, Morehead State University and Murray State University provide in their online offerings.
-Prospective students should keep in mind that not all schools providing online master’s programs are authorized to accept students from Kentucky, therefore, students should check with admissions offices before applying to an out-of-state program to ensure that they accept students from Kentucky.
+In addition to online programs mentioned above, there are a number of out-of-state schools that offer online master’s in communication programs that accept students residing in Kentucky.
+An out-of-state program may be a good option for students who wish to explore additional specialization options not offered online by in-state schools.
+While the majority of online programs accept students from Kentucky, it is possible that some programs may not be authorized to enroll online students who currently reside in the state.
+Therefore, prospective students should check with an admissions advisor before applying to an out-of-state program to ensure that they accept students from Kentucky.

 Morehead State University(Morehead)